What does Toxic Mean in a RelationshipJul 07, 2022

 Let's talk homeopathy, how can homeopathy help people either get out of let's say or heal from a toxic relationship?

 Dr. Ameet: Super.
 So homeopathy is a system of medicine and energetic medicine and we can use it to heal trauma from the past, like I use this very often.
 There's certain remedies like aconite, for example, it is a great remedy for fear and shock where you have palpitations and night terrors.
-Ignatia is a great remedy for heartbreak, I cover all these remedies in my Free Holistic Medicine Courses Online but I want to mention some really important remedies here.
+Ignatia is a great remedy for heartbreak, I cover all these remedies in my Free Holistic Medicine Courses Online and in my Holistic Medicine Books but I want to mention some really important remedies here.
 Ignatia is a great one for heartbreak and shock and fear and you have this lump in your throat and a lot of tearing and crying.
 Natrum muriaticum, for example, is another great remedy for grief and loss of a loved one where you withdraw, you might feel resentful, depressed, maybe get headaches, things like that.
 There's other remedies where you feel guilt and suicidal thoughts.

 But why I mention these different flavors of remedies is because (1) they can heal trauma from the past and when you have trauma in the past then you often become neurotic, depressed, fearful, scared, shy, lack of confidence.
 And those are the things that sometimes keep people in toxic relationships.
 And these same remedies can also be used to heal the mood of a person, so if a person is very depressed, fearful, anxious and they don't know about their trauma but the state of being disables them from living an autonomous life, a healthy life and leaving a toxic relationship.
 Homeopathy can be used to clear the mind, to help create a healthier mindset and more self-confidence.